-- 1. Loads the data from iris.data. - 2.
+- 1. Loads the data from iris.data and normalizes it (see function zscore) - 2.
 Constructs a k-d tree with the iris.data using the four first attributes for the k = 4 dimensions on which the splitting is done.
 The actual values stored in the tree should contain the class as well. - 3.
 Constructs 1000 points with 4 attributes having uniformly distributed values between the minimum- and maximum ones in the data (sepal and petal lengths and widths).
 Leave the class of these empty. - 4.
 Uses the k-d tree searching procedure to find the closest point in the k-d tree for each of these.
 Assign each random point to the class of its nearest neighbor. - 5.
-Makes two scatterplots where x-axis have the sepal length, y-axis the sepal width, and the point itself color (blue, green, or red) indicating its class (setosa, versicolour, or virginica).
+Makes two scatterplots where x-axis have the sepal length, y-axis the petal length, and the point itself color (blue, green, or red) indicating its class (setosa, versicolour, or virginica).
 For the first plot use the points from iris.data, and for the second one your recently classified random points.
+Plot according to the original vector space, not in the normalized space (i.e. the plots should have x- and y-axes in centimeters, not in z-values).